hsl25/hsl25.github.io/index.md

 - Integrating an LCD screen into the steering wheel of the car.
 - Designed the schematic for the buck/boost converter.
-- Finished schematic design for touch-screen module, STM microcontroller and RAM module.
+- Finished schematic design for touch-screen module, STM32F746 microcontroller and RAM module.
 - Practised key routing techniques such as length-matching for RAM connections.

 ---